golang-leipzig/golang-leipzig.github.io/content/posts/meetup-23-invitation.md

 * 19:45 Lighting Talk - A Data Web Service

 > A short run down of options and choices when it comes to building a
-> data-intensive API service in Go; with code snippets from recent real world
+> data-intensive API service in Go; with code snippets from a recent real world
 > [open source](https://github.com/miku/labe/tree/main/tools/spindel) project.

 * 20:15 Discussion + 🍕 Pizza + Drinks